eatlas/CS_AIMS_Coral-Sea-Features_Img/src/01-gee/sentinel2/README.md

 a set of images.

 `03-create-composite-Coral-Sea.js` - Creates all the final composite images for the Coral Sea region.
 This generates lots of export Tasks.

-`03-create-composite-Global.js` - Creates all the final composite images for the Global region.
+`03-create-composite-Coral-Sea-water.js` - Creates images of open water sections of some parts of the coral sea.

-This generates lots of export Tasks.
+`03-create-composite-GBR.js` - Creates imagery and depth contours used for calibrating the satellite derived bathymetry.

 `s2Utils.js` - This is a library of functions that contains the bulk of the processing of the images.
 It is a reusable library.
 Updated versions of this library can be found in the